SarkisjanovJanik/InventoryControlCenter/README.md

-# Inventory Management Center
+# Inventory Control Center

-The "Inventory Management Center" project is a system designed to oversee material handling within a gaming context.
+The "Inventory Control Center" project is a system designed to oversee material handling within a gaming context.
 In the game Sandship, players can organize, store, and manipulate materials within warehouses, each with its own designated capacity.

 ## Functionality